Caring for Your Linens

 - Iron while sheets are still damp on the reverse side.
 Use a hot steam setting for cotton, and a hot setting for linen combined with a water spritzer.
 Iron damask or sateen table and bed linens on the reverse side first, then on the front side to bring out their sheen.

 Even if the item is washable, we usually recommend dry cleaning to minimize shrinkage, often a critical component when selecting “top-of-the-bed” linens.
-But many coverlets, duvets and shams can be washed safely IF they are not too bulky for your washing machine.
-We do recommend washing king size coverlets and thick blankets in a commercial washer.
+But many coverlets, duvets and shams can be washed safely if they are not too bulky for your washing machine.
+We do recommend washing king size coverlets and thick blankets in a commercial washer because of the capacity limits of residential washers.
 It's also important to note that if the item contains an intricate woven pattern, washing will cause it to “puff up” much like a quilt.

 - If you do decide to wash a coverlet, duvet, or sham, wash in warm or cold water, delicate cycle.
 Line dry or tumble dry without heat in your dryer, and iron and “block” as needed.

-When a label calls for hand washing, it's important to follow those directions..
-For delicate or antique or stained linens, contact us for further information and recommendations despite the urge to “do it yourself”.
-615-352-4041 or toll free 866-280-4480, firstname.lastname@example.org.
+When a label calls for hand washing, it's important to follow those directions.
+For delicate or antique or stained linens, contact us for further information and recommendations despite the urge to “do it yourself.”
+You can reach us by phone at 615-352-4041 or toll free 866-280-4480 or via email email@example.com.

 - Dry cleaning.
 Bella Linea’s recommendation is that if a product is made of cotton or linen, it’s preferable to wash it to avoid the wear and tear that comes from using strong chemicals in the dry cleaning process whenever possible.
-But here’s the but.
-When shrinkage, pattern distortion, or improper washing could be an issue, we always recommend dry cleaning to protect the integrity of the product.
+However, when shrinkage, pattern distortion, or improper washing could be an issue, we always recommend dry cleaning to protect the integrity of the product.

-- Use caution in buying detergents claiming to be formulated for “fine” linens, especially those found at discount chain stores.
-Customers have reported that these detergents are like using straight bleach!
+- Detergents.
+Use caution in buying detergents claiming to be formulated for “fine” linens, especially those found at discount chain stores.
+Customers have reported that these detergents are like using straight bleach.

-- Washing fringed specialty items: Gather the fringes in your hand, bend in half, and secure with a rubber band to keep from getting tangled or damaged.
+- Fringe.
+Washing fringed specialty items: gather the fringes in your hand, bend in half, and secure with a rubber band to keep from getting tangled or damaged.

 - Blankets and throws.
-Some of our cotton blankets and throws are machine washable, others need to be professionally dry cleaned, such as alpaca, cashmere, and wool.
+While some of our cotton blankets and throws are machine washable, others need to be professionally dry cleaned, such as alpaca, cashmere, and wool.
 Follow the instructions on the care label.
 For home washing, be sure your machine is large enough to handle the blanket.

 - Never store linens in plastic because it will result in yellowing.
 Natural fibers need to breathe.
 Cedar chests can also yellow or streak fabrics, although they are safe for storing wool items.